openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

 if this var defined, we will take all default NS and overriding 'show', 'defaultChecked', 'label' and 'weight' options.
 ```
 array(
-    'ns' => 0,// NS number, to let the extesion know what you are overriding
+    'ns' => 0,// NS number, to let the extension know what you are overriding
     'show' => 'advanced',
     'defaultChecked' => 0
 )